-For the past few years, Samsung’s 8 Series has been a great go-to option for TV buyers wanting to balance performance and price in a way that once seemed unfathomable.
+The Samsung TU8000 TV isn't at the top of Samsung's 8 Series, which is a range that's been a great go-to option for TV buyers wanting to balance performance and price in a way that once seemed unfathomable.

 It uses Samsung’s Crystal LCD UHD panel technology, and promises ease of use, a minimalistic design, choice of built-in voice assistant and best-in-class smart TV system.
 There are also a whole host of screen sizes to choose from, so you can really make it work for your space.